AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML DOM/CustomElementRegistry.md

 <a name="customelementregistry-get" id="customelementregistry-get"></a>

 ## get(name)
-Returns the constuctor for the named custom element
+Returns the constructor for the named custom element

 **See**: [CustomElementRegistry - get](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/get)